Sarthak-commits/expense-splitter/WARP.md

 - Open /groups/[id]
 - You should see up to 20 most recent expenses
 - If there are more, a "Load more" link appears; clicking it appends ?cursor=... and shows the next page

+Verification: Balances
+- Open /groups/[id]
+- For each member, the balance line should read one of: "settled", "is owed {amount}", or "owes {amount}"
+- Create an expense and confirm balances move as expected (payer increases; others decrease)
+- After recording settlements in the future, net balances should adjust accordingly

 Verification: Navigation and Logout
 - Start dev: npm run dev